Harshitha-Rachapalle/ultimate-end-to-end-ecommerce-devops-project/Containerization/Select-microservices.md

 when we run this we can get output which is same in readme file

 i.e
+output:

  Loading Product Catalog...

  Loaded 10 products

  Product Catalog reload interval: 10

+ Product Catalog gRPC server started on port: 8088